zongzhenyang/CABS/src/roberta_glue_experiments/README.md

 ### 2. Sparsification of Task Vectors

-To sparsify the extracted task vectors, use the `main.py` script with appropriate arguments to apply different pruning methods.
-The sparsification step can use magnitude pruning, random pruning, or n:m pruning.
+To sparsify the extracted task vectors, use the `prune_task_vector.py` script with appropriate arguments to apply different pruning methods.
+The sparsification step can use magnitude pruning, random pruning, or n pruning.
 Example command:

 ```bash
 python prune_task_vector.py \